Christian Bassogog: Henan Jianye

-On 19 February 2017, AaB officially announced the departure of Bassogog for a reported fee of 45 million Danish kroner (approx. £5 million) to join the Chinese side Henan Jianye FC.
+On 19 February 2017, AaB officially announced the departure of Bassogog for a reported fee of 45 million Danish kroner (approx. £5 million) to join the Chinese side Henan Jianye.
 This was a recording-breaking transfer fee for AaB, surpassing that of Jesper Grønkjær when he signed for the Dutch club Ajax Amsterdam for £3.5 million in October 1997.

 On 31 July 2020, Bassogog tested positive for COVID-19 in Guangzhou.

 Shanghai Shenhua

 On 26 February 2021, Bassogog signed with Chinese Super League side Shanghai Shenhua.

+Ankaragücü

+On 8 February 2024, Bassogog moved to Ankaragücü in Turkey on a 1.5-year contract.